aws-observability/application-signals-demo/ai-validator/libs/tests/test-16.script.md

 In the left panel, under Application Signals, click 'Services'.

-### 2. Search for 'Tier 1' services
+### 2. Search for 'Tier-1 ' services

-In the search field with placeholder text 'Search and filter', type 'Tier = Tier 1' and press Enter.
+In the search field with placeholder text 'Search and filter', type 'Tier = Tier-1 ' and press Enter.

 **Constraints:**
 - You MUST press Enter after entering this text